inex/ixp-manager-docs-md/docs/dev/looking-glass.md

 We have implemented this in **IXP Manager** as a service so that other backends can be added easily.

-*Disclaimer: the links and line numbers here are against IXP Manager [v4.5.0](https://github.com/inex/IXP-Manager/tree/v4.5.0) and they may have changed since.*
+*Disclaimer: the links and line numbers here are against historical versions of IXP Manager and they may have changed since.*

 ## Adding Support for Additional LGs